 Download your roster... what do you see?
 Chances are you see holes in the data like, missing e-mails, bad physical addresses and even a few typos.

 It is always best for a TU member to update his or her own information by calling: 1-800-834-2419, e-mailing trout@tu.org, but we know that in many cases this just doesn't happen and oftentimes chapter member will look to you as the go-between to TU national and will ask you to update their information.
-As a volunteer leader, you can quickly and easily update a member's contact information on your roster using the "Update Member Contact Information" form available in the Leaders Only Tools section of tu.org.
-The form makes it fast and easy for chapter and council officers and membership chairs to log in and update a member's email address, phone number, address or other information.
-To update a member's contact information:
+As a volunteer leader, you can quickly and easily update a member's contact information on your roster in the Leaders Only Tools section by clicking the pencil icon next to the member's name.